 Pregnancy Week 25 Tips

 Have you begun to think of baby names yet?
 This is a good time to choose one male and one female name, especially if you are choosing to wait until the birth to find out the gender.
-Ideas can come from family members, such as naming after an ancestor or using a common family name.
-Or you can also venture out on a limb and name your baby after the place they were conceived, or maybe from your favorite place of travel, or even after favorite literary or film characters.
+Ideas can come from family members—you may name the baby after an ancestor or use a common family name.
+Or you can also venture out on a limb and name your baby after the place they were conceived, or maybe after your favorite place to travel, or even after a favorite literary or film character.
 Write a list down with your partner and make a game out of it.
-This could be a fun, lighthearted time, especially as the third trimester approaches and new pregnancy pains and symptoms, as well as hormonal changes occur.
+This could be a fun, lighthearted time, especially as the third trimester approaches and new pregnancy pains and symptoms appear and hormonal changes occur.
 Next is pregnancy at 26 weeks.